Joyas Prestadas

-Joyas Prestadas: Pop and Joyas Prestadas: Banda (Borrowed Jewels) are the 11th studio albums by recording artist Jenni Rivera, released on November 21, 2011, by Fonovisa Records.
-Joyas Prestadas consists of a double album with eleven cover songs, each recorded with two distinct styles of music.
-The first half being recorded in pop, while the second was recorded in the Regional Mexican subgenre of banda.
+Joyas Prestadas: Pop and Joyas Prestadas: Banda (Borrowed Jewels) are the 11th and 12th studio albums by recording artist Jenni Rivera, released on November 21, 2011, by Fonovisa Records.
+Joyas Prestadas is a double album consisting of eleven cover songs, each recorded in two distinct styles of music, those being pop and banda.
 The album was produced by Enrique Martinez.
-According to Rivera, the songs she chose to cover were those she was enamored with while working as a cashier in a record store.
+Rivera chose to cover these specific songs after being enamored with them while working as a cashier in a record store.

-Joyas Prestadas: Pop reached number one on the Mexican Albums Chart and number one on the Billboard Top Latin Albums chart in the United States while Joyas Prestadas: Banda peaked at number three on the Mexican Albums Chart and number two on the Billboard Top Latin Albums chart.
-Three singles were released from the album: "¡Basta Ya!", "A Cambio de Qué", and "Detrás de Mi Ventana".
-David Jeffries of Allmusic gave the album a positive review and called the productions "polished".
+Recorded in 2011 at Twin Recording Studio in Burbank, California, Joyas Prestadas features a guest appearance from Mexican singer-songwriter Marco Antonio Solís on his written tracks "¡Basta Ya!" and "Como Tu Mujer".
+The former was released as the album's lead single, along with "A Cambio de Qué", and "Detrás de Mi Ventana" as its second and third singles.
+David Jeffries of AllMusic gave the album a positive review, calling its production "polished".
+Joyas Prestadas: Pop reached number one on the Mexican Albums Chart and number one on the Billboard Top Latin Albums chart in the United States.
+While Joyas Prestadas: Banda peaked at number three on the Mexican Albums Chart and number two on the Billboard Top Latin Albums chart.

 Joyas Prestadas: Pop received a Lo Nuestro award for Pop Album of the Year and Billboard Latin Music Award nomination for Latin Pop Album of the Year and a nomination for Pop Album of the Year by a Female Artist at the 2013 Oye!
 Awards.
 Joyas Prestadas: Banda was awarded two Oye! awards for Banda Albums of the Year and Popular Album of the Year and a Billboard Latin Music Award nomination for Regional Mexican Album of the Year.
+In April 2013, both albums received Latin-field double platinum certifications by the Recording Industry Association of America (RIAA), and by December 2013, both albums would sell over 300,000 combined copies.
+These albums would be Rivera's final full-length recordings until 2023, when her estate posthumously released Misión Cumplida.